The Considerate Data Modeler

 ML From Scratch, Part 4: Decision Trees

 So far in this series we’ve followed one particular thread: linear regression -> logistic regression -> neural network.
 This is a very natural progression of ideas, but it really represents only one possible approach.
 Today we’ll switch gears and look at a model with completely different pedigree: the decision tree, sometimes also referred to as Classification and Regression Trees, or simply CART models.
-In contrast to the earlier progression, decision trees are designed from the start to represent non-linear features and interactions.

 A Fairly Fast Fibonacci Function

-A common example of recursion is the function to calculate the \(n\)-th Fibonacci number:
+A common example of recursion is the function to calculate the $n$-th Fibonacci number:

-def naive_fib(n): if n < 2: return n else: return naive_fib(n-1) + naive_fib(n-2) This follows the mathematical definition very closely but it’s performance is terrible: roughly \(\mathcal{O}(2^n)\).
+def naive_fib(n): if n < 2: return n else: return naive_fib(n-1) + naive_fib(n-2) This follows the mathematical definition very closely but it’s performance is terrible: roughly $\mathcal{O}(2^n)$.
 This is commonly patched up with dynamic programming.
 Specifically, either the memoization:

 ML From Scratch, Part 3: Backpropagation

 In today’s installment of Machine Learning From Scratch we’ll build on the logistic regression from last time to create a classifier which is able to automatically represent non-linear relationships and interactions between features: the neural network.
 In particular I want to focus on one central algorithm which allows us to apply gradient descent to deep neural networks: the backpropagation algorithm.
-The history of this algorithm appears to be somewhat complex (as you can hear from Yann LeCun himself in this 2018 interview) but luckily for us the algorithm in its modern form is not difficult - although it does require a solid handle on linear algebra and calculus.

 ML From Scratch, Part 2: Logistic Regression